MichalNowicki7/michal-public/README.md

 # michal-public
 Hello, my name is Michał and i'm learning how to code.
 Lately I was learning the basics of JavaScript.
+In my spare time I like to play video games. :D